catseye/The-Dossier/article/Video Games of Note.md

 I figured that if [Wouter could have such a page](http://strlen.com/rants/fav_games.html), then I could too.
 I've also been told that I have good taste in video games.

+It has since become somewhat generalized from being a list of favourite games to a list of games [of note](article/A%20Note%20on%20Items%20of%20Note.md).

 Gameplay generally counts more than the quality of the graphics or sound effects or music, but the latter elements sometimes have their part to play in making a really notable game.
 "Realism" of the game is generally not